Richard-wv/stress_sighting_hypothesis/README.md

 In the code itself, I occasionally used AI to review logic, catch errors, and refactor blocks for readability and efficiency.
 Importantly, I made sure to understand what was being suggested and adapt it to fit my own thinking, rather than copying anything blindly.

-Overall, AI tools acted as a supportive co-pilot — helping me stay on track, troubleshoot efficiently, and stay confident during parts of the project that felt outside my comfort zone.
+Overall, AI tools acted as a supportive co-pilot; helping me stay on track, troubleshoot efficiently, and stay confident during parts of the project that felt outside my comfort zone.

 >## Ethical considerations